solana-developers/solana-cookbook/docs/getting-started/installation.md

 ## Install Web3.js

-There are a few libraries that you can use to get started with javascript or typescript on Solana.<br/>
+There are a few libraries that you can use to get started with javascript or typescript on Solana.

 ### Web3.js